-- Operations on these trails shall be limited to dry rainless periods when soils are not saturated.
-The definition of saturated soils is as set forth in 14 CCR 895.1 and listed in item #18. - Operations on these trails shall not occur between November 15th April 1st. - To minimize soil disturbance within the WLPZ that could produce sediment runoff, the trails shall be water barred to high erosion hazard rating standards and the water bars shall be directed into clumps of vegetation when possible. - To minimize soil disturbance within the WLPZ that could produce sediment, these portions of WLPZ landings shall be seeded and/or mulched and drained with rolling dips and/or waterbars.
+- Operations on these trails and landings shall be limited to dry rainless periods when soils are not saturated.
+The definition of saturated soils is as set forth in 14 CCR 895.1 and listed in item #18. - Operations on these trails shall not occur between November 15th April 1st. - To minimize soil disturbance within the WLPZ that could produce sediment runoff, the trails shall be water barred to high erosion hazard rating standards and the water bars shall be directed into clumps of vegetation when possible. - To minimize soil disturbance within the WLPZ that could produce sediment, these portions of WLPZ landings shall be seeded and/or mulched and drained with rolling dips and/or waterbars. - T2 tractor crossing, whether a culvert is needed during operations or not, shall be removed prior to the winter period of use by excavating the channel to watercourse grade, laying back the banks 1.5H:1V, and treating the exposed soil as per Item 18.